There are two sides to the question “Do you ever get over not having children?” And it really depends on who’s doing the asking.

 How to do your grief work?
 Seek the company of your fellow Gateway Women.
-Comment on the blogs.
-Join one of our many Gateway Women Meetup groups around the world (and ask to start one in your area if there isn’t one!)
-Join the GW+ Private Online Community.
+Join one of our many Gateway Gathering groups around the world (and ask to start one in your area if there isn’t one!)
+Join the Gateway Women Membership Community.
 Read my book and work through the suggestions at the end of Chapter 4 (on doing your grief work).
-Read through some of the other blogs I’ve written her about grief.
+Read through some of the other blogs I’ve written here about grief.
 Come to a Gateway Women workshop.
 Just get out of your head and preferably out of the house!

 Not being a mother has left a scar on my heart that will always be there.
 Always be tender.
 And can be touched and bring me to tears for surprising reasons.

 But I can live with a scar, grow with a scar.

 Grief heals.
 Life goes on.
 And I am part of the flow again.